python019/aqua-codes-vscode-extension/README.md

 6. Click **Reload** to reload the Code
 7. From the menu bar click: Code > Preferences > Color Theme > **Aqua Codes**

-## Preferences shown in the preview

-Icons in the preview are from [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme)

 ## Authors

 Authored by Jumayev Ubaydullo